-The Totoaba has an elongated compressed fusiform body.
-They are a dusky silvery color with darker fins.
+The Totoabas have elongated compressed fusiform bodies.
+They have a dusky silvery coloration with darker fins.
 The juveniles are spotted.
-The head is pointed with a moderate sized eye, a large oblique mouth with a slightly projecting lower jaw.
-They do not have chin barbells, however both the chin and the snout have 5 pores.
-The gill covers are smooth.
-The anal fin has a short base with two spines and seven or eight rays with the second spine being approximately two-thirds the length of the first ray; the caudal fin is slightly straight; the dorsal fin is strongly notched with 10 spines and 1 spine and 23 to 26 rays; and the pectoral fins are exceedingly long.
-They have 15 to 20 gill rakers.
-They are covered with rough scales.
-The Totoaba is viewed as excellent table fare.
+Their head is pointed and features moderately-sized eyes, a large oblique mouth, and a slightly projecting lower jaw.
+They do not have chin barbels, however, both their chin and snout have five pores.
+Their gill covers are smooth.
+Their anal fin has a short base with two spines and seven or eight rays, with the second spine being approximately two-thirds the length of the first ray; their caudal fin is slightly straight; their dorsal fin is strongly notched with ten spines followed by another spine and 23 to 26 rays; and their pectoral fins are exceedingly long.
+They have 15 to 20 gill rakers and are covered with rough scales.

-The Totoaba is currently listed as Critically Endangered facing extinction in the near future.
-Although once considered abundant, and formally supported an important commercial fishing industry (2,260 tons of Totoaba fillets were exported into the United States in 1942 harvested with both gill nets and dynamite) and sport fishery in the Sea of Cortez populations have been decimated since the 1940s due to loss of spawning habitat from conversion and degradation of the Colorado River Delta via the curtailment of water flow and intensive overfishing.
-They require warm, low salinity waters for spawning and with the diminished water flow of the Colorado River by 96% both the water temperature and the salinity has increased by 35 ppm and has become a hypersaline environment altering the life history of the species.
-A total ban on fishing was declared by the Mexican Government in 1975 and this species was placed on the Mexican Endangered Species List and the mouth of the Colorado River was deemed a preservation zone.
+The Totoaba is currently listed as CRITICALLY ENDANGERED facing extinction in the near future.
+Although once considered abundant and formerly supporting an important commercial fishing industry (2,260 tons of Totoaba fillets were exported to the United States in 1942 having been harvested with both gill nets and dynamite) and sport fishery, populations in the Sea of Cortez have been decimated since the 1940s due to loss of spawning habitat from conversion and degradation of the Colorado River Delta via the curtailment of water flow and intensive overfishing.
+They require warm and low salinity waters for spawning.
+With a 96% diminished water flow and an increase in salinity by 35 ppm the Colorado River has become a hypersaline environment, which has altered the life history of the species.
+A total ban on fishing was declared by the Mexican Government in 1975.
+This species was placed on the Mexican Endangered Species list and the mouth of the Colorado River was deemed a preservation zone.
 In 1979 the Totoaba was added to the U.S. Endangered Species list.
 Although such conservation measures have been implemented, juveniles are casualties as by-catches within shrimp trawling fisheries.
-The Totoaba’s small fish bladder is highly valued for its high collagen content and some people believe that it can boost fertility and improve circulation and skin vitality.
-Due to the demand and extremely limited supply of these swim bladders, the Totoaba swim bladders are sold on the black market commanding prices of $1,000–$5,000 per bladder in the United States and over $10,000 each in Asia.
-Current smuggling penalties for killing Totaba include maximum penalties of up to 20 years in jail with fines up to $250,000.
+The Totoabas’ small swim bladder is highly valued for its high collagen content and some people believe that it can boost fertility and improve circulation and skin vitality.
+Due to the demand and extremely limited supply of these swim bladders, they are sold on the black market commanding prices of $1,000 to $5,000 per bladder in the United States and over $10,000 each in Asia.
+Current smuggling penalties for killing Totoaba include maximum penalties of up to 20 years in jail with fines up to $250,000.
 A small size cultivation effort has been in operation in Ensenada, Baja California, for the past few years and some releases into the wild have been conducted.
-The results from this effort are unknown.
+The results of this effort are currently unknown.